 EV Charging Safety

--Any chargers that use mains electricity must meet New Zealand’s Electrical Safety regulations and Standards.
+- All chargers that use mains electricity must meet New Zealand’s Electrical Safety Regulations and Standards.